 Jesse and I were getting little snappy with each other.
 The cold nights and mornings in the tent and an accumulation of a couple inconveniences got to us.
 Our water bottles are freezing.
 My thermarest has a hole.
 The sport climbers cooking next to us are uptight and Jesse has no one to drink with.
 I forgot my climbing pants and bought a pair for over 100$ which I later realized I couldn’t highstep in.
 Kryptonite.

 You’re not supposed to suffer on a sport climbing trip right?
-Everything is more expensive than we anticipated and after hemorrhaging oodles of money a poverty cloud settled overhead and began to dampen our Spanish fiesta.
+Everything is more expensive than we anticipated and after hemorrhaging oodles of money a poverty-mentality cloud settled overhead and began to dampen our Spanish fiesta.
 Well, enough of that shit.
-We’re in Spain and are going to enjoy it.
+We’re in Spain have the means to enjoy it.
 We’ll save money where we can and spend it when worthy opportunities arise.
 We’ll be intentional with our spending.

 Today I sent my first 8a!
 I surprised myself by putting the route to rest on my second go.
 Called “El Latido del Miedo, it’s a 30 meter route up tufas and such things, the beautiful line seems like many of the others.
 I’m so psyched I get to climb here.
 I don’t know if I’ll focus on redpointing much harder than 13b.
 We’ll see.
 I will certainly try routes that take more than a couple goes but I want to keep the pressure low and sample a few zones in this sea of Catalan limestone.

 The day ended with Jesse and I each giving a full effort on routes at our limits and attaining onsight glory.
 From now on, we’ll try to keep the energy positive over here.
 Thankfully, we are on a pretty posh sport climbing trip and there is much to be upbeat about.
 In Jesse’s Colorado slang, “The hiking boots are out and the Spainard’s warm ups are getting crushed.”